 In some cases, you may not have a defined payment schedule.
 If so, create just one payment, due on the Expected Fulfillment Date for your pledge.
-As you match Gifts to your pledge to apply payments, Virtuous will automatically update the Pledge so that you always have one payment remaining, with the payment amount equal to the Pledge balance.
+As you match Gifts to your pledge to apply for payments, Virtuous will automatically update the Pledge so that you always have one payment remaining, with the payment amount equal to the Pledge balance.

 Once your pledge has been saved, click the "Edit" or "Preview" icon to see all received payments, expected payments, and the total Pledge balance.

 Recurring Gifts provide ongoing support, either on a monthly, bimonthly, quarterly, or annual basis, with a fixed gift amount for each payment.
-Recurring Gifts may be changed or cancelled at any time, so the total giving amount or the total duration is unknown.
+Recurring Gifts may be changed or canceled at any time, so the total giving amount or the total duration is unknown.